 "I get to hear and learn a lot of things that are happening outside of Van Meter.
 It is really helpful and brings a lot of great opportunities to our school too," says Ms. Miller.

 Where did you get the idea for a virtual makerspace?

 I have been using choice boards for some time, because kids can be in charge of their own learning and direction.
 A choice board is anything where kids have a choice on where they want to go.
-If it’s to research, if it’s to code something, if it’s to go outside and make something in the sand, etc.
+It could be research, to code something, to go outside, or to make something in the sand, etc.

 When I think about remote learning, I want to encourage the different interests and abilities of kids.
 Giving students choice is helpful when there's not a teacher directing them or for remote learning with a parent who is working.
 Choice boards are successful for our little ones all the way up to our older students too.

 A lot of what we're going to do at Van Meter is focused around choice boards because at any given time, if we had to be at home again.
 It would be easy for kids to think creatively and to be able to collaborate with the information available from anywhere.

 I also think about summer break, spring break, or winter break and sending things home with kids.
 The virtual makerspace is similar, but with a bigger scope.

 I hope students feel like they have something that they can contribute and that they can tie into what they're passionate about.
 I love that piece of makerspaces.
 As artist myself, I remember how I felt when I was in sixth grade and my art teacher said to me, “Oh, you're so good at art.”
 I felt that I finally found my niche.
 I think that's what a makerspace can give kids.